secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 * Pension plan: [AXA Basisvorsorge AG J25](https://docs.google.com/document/d/1OlFzuWWJQfw5wOEr6hq0yGM4JoNoxjZTzKIFct2FlEQ/edit), per retirement credits

 ### Statutory Leave Policies
+Below is the information related to Switzerland's statutory leave policies.
+Please note that team members hired in Switzerland are hired via Remote (PEO) and you should always check with Remote first for the most up to date information.

 #### Paid Time Off
-Employees 20 years old and above receive at least four weeks of paid time off per year.
-Employees younger than 20 years old are entitled to five weeks.
-Employees are also entitled to paid time off for public holidays in the canton in which they live.
+Team members 20 years old and above receive at least four weeks of paid time off per year.
+Team Members younger than 20 years old are entitled to five weeks.
+Team members are also entitled to paid time off for public holidays in the canton in which they live.

 #### Pregnancy and maternity leave
 Birthing parents in Switzerland are eligible for 14 weeks (98 days) of maternity leave that begins when the child is born.
 Team members are prohibited from working for the first 8 weeks after birth.